-Decoherence theory [21] seeks to explain the process of position measurement based on the Schrödinger evolution of the system interacting with the environment.
+Decoherence theory [19] seeks to explain the process of position measurement based on the Schrödinger evolution of the system interacting with the environment.
 A typical Hamiltonian modeling this situation would describe a particle linearly coupled to a set of harmonic oscillators.
 Alternatively, the scattering matrix can be used to determine the effect of the collective scattering of particles on the particle whose position is measured.
 The evolution of the density matrix of the measured particle would then exhibit a damping of interference terms in the matrix.
 The theory has been successful in explaining the emergence of classical probabilities.
-However, it falls short in explaining how a single classical outcome arises as a result of measurement [22] and does not lead to the Born rule.
+However, it falls short in explaining how a single classical outcome

 In loose terms, deriving evolution equations for the density matrix in decoherence theory is akin to attempting to derive Brownian motion from the Newtonian dynamics of a system of particles.
 While both endeavors offer proof of concept, they rely on several crucial assumptions and fall short of providing a fundamental explanation of the phenomena.
 For example, deriving Brownian motion typically involves making simplifying assumptions about the form of the Hamiltonian (such as a harmonic bath and bilinear interaction) and the spectral density.
-Attempting to derive Brownian motion as the limit of a deterministic system of hard spheres is mathematically highly complex and also requires additional assumptions beyond Newtonian dynamics [23].
+Attempting to derive Brownian motion as the limit of a deterministic system of hard spheres is mathematically highly complex and also requires additional assumptions beyond Newtonian dynamics [26].
 Ultimately, these endeavors serve as useful models.
 However, to significantly simplify the description and gain deeper insight into the phenomena, additional symmetry-based assumptions about the dynamics, such as those proposed by Einstein in the theory of Brownian motion or by Wigner in the study of spectra of heavy nuclei, are still necessary.
 Similarly, the universal applicability of random matrix theory to fluctuations in quantum systems, together with the results derived here, suggests that random matrices may offer a simplifying mechanism and the missing insight into the process of measurement.